 If you are a Microsoft Enterprise Agreement (EA) customer you will probably already appreciate the advantages it gives you with regard to licensing flexibility when you deploy new hardware and software.
 But, as it is a trust-based contract, it requires certain commitments from your end as you can find yourself on the end of a Microsoft Enterprise Agreement true-up if you do not follow the rules.

-Specifically, you have to inventory new hardware and software deployed since the last anniversary to meet your requirements.
+Specifically, you have to inventory new hardware and software deployed since the annual anniversary to meet your business requirements.
 You then need to send to Microsoft one of the following:

 - A statement declaring no change to qualified hardware/software since the last anniversary